SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 * If the included PowerShell scripts need to be run locally:
   * Only Windows 7+ with WMI 5.1 and .NET Framework 4.6.1+ is supported (Prefer Windows 10)
   * [PnP PowerShell](https://github.com/pnp/PnP-PowerShell#installation) module needs to be installed
+  * [Azure AD Preview](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.105) module needs to be installed
+* If you intend to use the 'Cert' method for authenticating:
+  * Make sure you have access to an account with the 'Global Administrator' role as we will need it consent.

 ### Installation